Weilando/f1_solver/README.md

 # F1 Solver

-The python script `f1_solver.py` provides functionality to repoduce the experimental results from the paper “How Hard Is the Manipulative Design of Scoring Systems?” [[BH19]](#BH19).
+The python script `f1_solver.py` provides functionality to reproduce the experimental results from the paper “How Hard Is the Manipulative Design of Scoring Systems?” [[BH19]](#BH19).
 They examine real-world race results from the Formula 1 from 1961 to 2008 and try to find out, if other drivers would have won the season with a different scoring system.
 Therefore, they use the "PrefLib ED-00010: F1 and Skiing" [[Bre09]](#Bre09) dataset.